 It can be tricky to do Christmas shopping as a student.
 You want to treat your loved ones and show your appreciation for their support.
 But you’re getting by on a student loan and whatever part time jobs you might have been able to get!
 Here are some great ways to do Christmas shopping for

 Here are 15 kitchen essentials that will transform your student home and make your life so much easier.
 These gadgets and utensils will save you time, money and effort.
 1) Slow Cooker This may seem like an odd ‘essential’, but chefs on a budget swear by slow cookers for saving them both time and money.

 Most students moving away to university opt to stay in halls of residence during their first year.
 They’re a great place to start life as a student, giving you independence whilst having the support of your peers and university staff around you.
 The key to settling in to student halls is to act yourself and

 Plagiarism is dangerous territory at University and as the majority of students are worried about referencing it’s important to know as much about it as possible.
 We spotted this handy infographic from RefME with 10 things students didn’t know about plagiarism:

-Improving Productivity When Studying This infographic from Study Medicine Europe in the UK is a useful guide to explain the science behind studying and highlights ways that you can improve on your study methods, even with limited time.
-[Scroll down for the infographic] Study is a necessary evil for all college and university students and while
+Improving Productivity When Studying This infographic from Study Medicine Europe in the UK is a useful guide to explain the science behind studying and highlights ways that you can study smart and improve on your study methods, even with limited time.
+[Scroll down for the infographic] Study is a necessary evil for all college and university

 You’ve had three great years as a student, have (hopefully) obtained the best possible degree, and now you’re out in the real world for the first time.
 Only one issue: your student debt.
 The average student debt runs around £40,000 – that’s a lot to pay off!
 Even if you got lucky with financial help